 - The number of rural residents living in a county with a primary care shortage would decline from 23 million to 8 million, a 65 percent reduction.

-As with any medical professional, there is a range of ability, experience and personality among nurse practitioners.
-When in an appointment with a nurse practitioner, I suggest you follow my recommendations outlined for all medical appointments in these blog posts:
+Can you can trust a nurse practitioner to provide quality care?
+I think so!
+But, like any other medical professional, there is a range of ability, experience, and personality among nurse practitioners.
+When seeing a nurse practitioner, follow my recommendations outlined for all medical appointments in these blog posts:

 - How Can You Get the Best Healthcare?
 Actively Participate!